ly-paravano/ABM/Exercise3.md

                color='black',
                size=4)
  ```
  - Filer & Summarize was not working, every region had the same population which is clearly wrong.
+I exported to a csv and used python to generated the summarized table.
  ```R
  totals_adm1 <- pop_vals_adm1 %>%
   group_by(add_ID_variable_here) %>%
   summarize(name_of_newly_created_var = sum(add_pop_var_here, na.rm = TRUE))
   ```
+  - Personal computer really really slow when running , Normal?